mason-mcglothlin/masonogcrm/DesignNotes.md

 Use [Tether](http://github.hubspot.com/tether/) or similar to show info on client side, both Dev and Help.

+Configure repository to use generics to reduce redundant code.

 Integrate [Lucene.Net](https://lucenenet.apache.org/) for searching the site.
 Perhaps do like Terma Enterprise Search and use custom attributes to describe models.

 For the customer location, show a Google or Bing Maps location.
 At least hyperlink the address to a Google Maps search.